nairakhils/QuasarMorphCNN/README.md

 ## Introduction
 CNN models are built for classifying quasar sources with Integrated flux density at 1.4 GHz > 2mJy.
 Image cutouts (4'x4') are obtained from VLA FIRST image cutout server (https://third.ucllnl.org/cgi-bin/firstcutout), with source SDSS coordinates at the center of the image.

-Sources are classified as core, lobe, triple, and jets.
+Sources are classified as core, double, triple, and jets.
 Core-type sources are subclassified into resolved and unresolved core sources.
 The models are used to classify radio morphology of 16491 sources.

 ##### Class and Sub-class Notations:
 core: core-type sources
-lobe: lobe-type sources
+double: lobe-type sources
 trip: triple-type sources (double-lobed)
 jet: jet-type sources